ghc-proposals/ghc-proposals/committee.rst

 These criteria are not exhaustive -- nominations and self-nominations are free to strengthen the case in whatever way they deem appropriate --- but a record of thoughtful contribution in a public space carries the most weight.

+Membership on the committee comes with a three-year term, extended so that a term expires only at the end of a nomination process.
+Call a member who has served for over three years an "expiring" member.
+A nomination process is triggered when the number of unexpiring members is about to drop below 9.

+When a nomination process is triggered, the secretary of the committee will put out a public call for nominations for people to join the committee.
+Self-nominations are welcome and expected.
+Expiring members are free to re-nominate themselves.
+Nominations include a brief bio of the nominee and reasons why they would be appropriate for the committee.

 Continuing members of the committee vote on new membership via a ranked voting system; the precise details (i.e. election algorithm) are recommended by the